The Federation of Knaphill Schools Governing Board

 As Federation Headteacher, Joanna is committed to providing a wide, challenging and balanced education which meets the needs of each child.
 She is passionate about ensuring the very best standards in teaching and learning.

-Alan Gardner, Vice Chair of Governors, Chair of Resources Committee
+Julie Rudd, Vice Chair of Governors, Chair of Resources Committee

 Anne Pinot de Moira, Chair of Children and Learning Committee